 4. Anduril Industries

-Anduril Industries might not be the household name that some other potential IPOs are, but it’s an up-and-comer in the popular niche of defense.
+Anduril Industries might not be the household name that some other potential IPOs are, but it’s an up-and-comer in the defense sector.
 The maker of autonomous weapons and related software raised $2.5 billion at a $30.5 billion valuation in June 2025.
-This offering was 8 times oversubscribed, showing private investors really wanted in.
+This offering was eight times oversubscribed, showing private investors really wanted in.
+As of March, Anduril is trying to raise another $4 billion, putting the valuation at $60 billion, according to the Wall Street Journal.

 5. Databricks